So, what are you working on?

 2. Moisture/Outdoor Use

 Shoji paper is not supposed to get wet.
 No regular paper should be used in such locations as bathroom or by the sink.
 In places like this, use Waterproof Acrylic Plate.
 If there is a certain distance from water source, you might get away with laminated paper with good sealing on the edges.
 But even laminated paper can suck moisture in and stains the paper in between outer coatings.
 For outdoor, Waterproof Acrylic Plate is pretty much the only choice.
 Even that, the key is no huge temperature difference on either side of the panel.

 Common shoji paper is often bright white, because that's the most popular in Japan.
 Chemical is often added to brighten the whiteness of paper.
 If you want a soft, natural look of authentic washi paper, you might have to look further.
-Look for paper labeled as 'washi', 'kozo', 'natural', 'cream', 'tan', etc. in that line of names.
+Look for paper labeled as 'washi', 'kozo', 'natural', 'off-white', 'tan', etc. in that line of names.
 Other dark colored paper is not very common on shoji screen since the purpose of shoji is to let lights go through.
 Colored paper is sometimes used in small sections of shoji panel as an accent, and more often used in arts & crafts projects, since it usually comes in smaller sizes than a shoji door.

 Shoji Paper Samples